websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 **Pages to Publish**: View the number of Pages included in your publication.

     ```note::
        This displays the number of Page deletions tracked by the Staging framework.
-Keep in mind that this number counts the Page deletions on the staging Site, not how many Pages will be deleted on the on the live Site.
-There could be an inconsistency between the number of Page deletions to be published and the actual number of Pages present on either of the staging and live Sites.
+Keep in mind that this number counts the Page deletions on the Staging Site, not how many Pages will be deleted on the on the Live Site.
+There could be an inconsistency between the number of Page deletions to be published and the actual number of Pages present on either of the Staging and Live Sites.
     ```

 When ready, click on *Publish to Live* to initiate publishing.